 As soon as they heard the new location, which was only a mile from where they were on Highway 158, Trooper Alston Lucas, a new member of the highway patrol at the time, performed a u-turn on Highway 158 and began speeding toward the location of the wreck.
 Trooper Luca accelerated his patrol car to speeds of at least 97 miles per hour in both a 45 mph and 55 mph rural highway.
 Unfortunately for Mr. Jarrell, who was still headed west on his way home and nearly to his driveway, Trooper Lucas violently crashed into the rear of Mr. Jarrell’s tractor.
 Mr. Jarrell’s body was ejected from the tractor and ultimately came to rest in a ditch off the roadway.
 He suffered terrible, permanent injuries, including multiple fractures of his ribs and spine, internal bleeding, and a traumatic brain injury.

 The award was immediately appealed by the North Carolina Attorney General’s office, who represented the trooper and the Department of Public Safety in the case.
-On June 12, 2018, a panel of the North Carolina Full Commission affirmed in all respects the decision and award of the lower court, finding the trooper’s excessive speed and reaction that day amounting to both negligence and gross negligence and affirming the statutory maximum award to Mr. Jarrell of $1,000,000.
+A panel of the North Carolina Full Commission affirmed in all respects the decision and award of the lower court, finding the trooper’s excessive speed and reaction that day amounting to both negligence and gross negligence and affirming the statutory maximum award to Mr. Jarrell of $1,000,000.
 Mr. Jarrell was represented by Hunt Willis and Steven Corriveau.

 Hunt noted, “Mr. Jarrell suffered devastating injuries and he is lucky to be alive.
 Our law enforcement officers do great and thankless work all across our state, but this case highlights the importance of following the safety protocols and department policies that are in place for a reason, which is to keep the public safe.
 It’s our hope that this incident can serve as a teaching point and learning experience for the Trooper, and that it highlights the importance of following department guidelines when deciding to conduct dangerous patrol vehicle operations.”